-Modelling the behaviour of the environment and its interaction with the man-made structures and operations requires developing and refining multi-model, multi-scale and multi-data approaches.
-We see environmental computing as an emerging specialty that focuses on distilling best practices related to designing and scaling up such systems to efficiently produce accurate actionable knowledge .
+Creating products and services based on modelling of the behaviour of the environment and its interaction with the human societies requires developing and refining multi-model, multi-scale and multi-data approaches.
+We see environmental computing as an emerging specialty that focuses on distilling best practices related to designing and scaling up such systems to produce accurate, actionable knowledge to support decision making.

 The following resources offer good starting points for more in-depth study of this new discipline: